 5. Recognize that there will never be enough sacrifice for your mother, her demands never end, she always criticizes you and wants to own and dominate you.

-6. Comprehend what she’s doing to you.
+6. Comprehend what she’s doing to you and the harm you endured.

 7. Build a plan to recover and heal so you can stand firm on your own two feet and be emotionally independent of this toxic relationship.